Like any family, the British Royal Family is constantly expanding.

 As Prince William and Duchess Catherine's first-born son, Prince George Alexander Louis of Cambridge is perhaps the most famous of royal great-grandkids.

-From stealing the show at Princess Charlotte's christening, to his adorable antics in several high profile bridal parties for his family members, including Prince Harry's wedding to Duchess Meghan, the charming seven-year-old has a cult following.
+From stealing the show at Princess Charlotte's christening, to his adorable antics in several high profile bridal parties for his family members, including Prince Harry's wedding to Duchess Meghan, the charming eight-year-old has a cult following.

 In September 2017, George started at Thomas's Battersea school and according to proud Prince William, the King-in-waiting isn't too fussed about inheriting the British throne and instead wants to be a police officer when he grows up.

 "He is obsessed, actually by the police.
 Cars, toys, everything," William has said of his oldest son.